TrueYogiApp/TrueYogi-App/README.md

     Core Features:
 🔹 Built on Solana
 🔹 Deployed using Meteora's dynamic bonding curve
-🔹 Fully decentralized and non-extractive
+🔹 Powered by Solana’s decentralized network
 🔹 Designed to give — not to take

     Key Principles: